Code of Conduct for RRF Conferences

 Reporting an Incident

-Any attendee who believes that he or she has been subjected to a violation of the Code of Conduct, notices that someone else is being subjected to a violation of the Code of Conduct, or has any other concerns about the appropriateness or professionalism of individual’s behavior at any RRF-sponsored event should contact any member of the Code of Conduct Committee or RRF Board.
-He or she will be not required or expected to discuss the concern with the person thought to have potentially violated the Raptor Research Foundation Code of Conduct.
+Any attendee who believes that he or she has been subjected to a violation of the Code of Conduct, notices that someone else is being subjected to a violation of the Code of Conduct, or has any other concerns about the appropriateness or professionalism of any individual’s behavior at any RRF-sponsored event should contact any member of the Code of Conduct Committee or RRF Board.
+The reporting person will not be required or expected to discuss the concern with the person thought to have potentially violated the Raptor Research Foundation Code of Conduct.
 All allegations will be treated seriously and investigated during the RRF-sponsored event itself to the extent practical, or will be investigated as efficiently as possible thereafter.
 Confidentiality will be honored to the extent permitted as long as the rights of others are not compromised.
+Note the aforementioned course of action will be independent of any law enforcement investigation.
+If the alleged violation is deemed potentially criminal in nature, law enforcement authorities will be called.

 Retaliation Is Prohibited